 Gurdjieff lived his early years in the Transcaucasia region which had a rich ethnic mix comprised of Georgians, Armenians, Kurds, Greeks, Turks and Russians.

-At the age of fifteen he set out to wander the world, gleaning whatever ancient wisdom he could in scattered Sufi ashrams, Christian churches, Buddhist temples and assorted mystery schools across central Asia, Egypt, Rome, Iran, Russia and going as far as Tibet.
+At the age of fifteen, he set out to wander the world, gleaning whatever ancient wisdom he could in scattered Sufi ashrams, Christian churches, Buddhist temples and assorted mystery schools across central Asia, Egypt, Rome, Iran, Russia and going as far as Tibet.

 He later established himself back home in Russia where he taught his esoterica under his own auspices, often in Moscow and St Petersburg.
 In the first half of the twentieth century, Gurdjieff and Ouspensky, his student, brought many ancient esoteric traditions to the Western world such as the Enneagram.
-He also wrote certain classical scores for piano designed to awaken human consciousness and introducted Sufi whirling dervishes by bringing several to New York to perform.
+He also wrote certain classical scores for piano designed to awaken human consciousness and introduced Sufi whirling dervishes by bringing several to New York to perform.

-They escaped the Bolshevik revolution by traveling on foot down through Georgia to Istanbul in 1920.
+They escaped the Bolshevik revolution by travelling on foot down through Georgia to Istanbul in 1920.
 Each established their own institute, Gurdjieff in Paris and Ouspensky in London, as they taught and disseminated their ideas on the nature of consciousness and other arcane philosophies.
-For example, teachings in the Forth Way school of thought include concepts such as being present, self-remembering and non-identification, to name just a few.
+For example, teachings in the Fourth Way school of thought include concepts such as being present, self-remembering and non-identification, to name just a few.

 Unfortunately, concepts dealing with higher consciousness are not well understood or recognized in most universities in the West, since so few know anything about esoteric philosophy.
 (One notable exception is eminent Philosopher Jacob Needleman from San Francisco State University).
 Anything written by Gurdjieff, Ouspensky or other students such as Orage, Nicoll, Nott and Bennett are recommended, although certain books can be challenging at times.
 The Gurdjieff Foundation has several affiliate organizations throughout the world.
-(For more information, refer to the Gurdjieff Foundation web site.
+(For more information, refer to the Gurdjieff Foundation web sites.)

 Without self-knowledge, without understanding the working and functions of his machine, man cannot be free, he cannot govern himself and he will always remain a slave.